-In late July, our Registrar will be dividing our incoming 1L class into two sections (Section A and Section B) and registering all 1L students for their appropriate classes.
+In late July, our Registrar will be dividing our incoming 1L class into multiple sections and registering all 1L students for their appropriate classes.
 At that time, we will send you an email, providing you with your 1L Section Assignment.
 In addition, once you have been registered for classes, your class schedule will be available for you to view in NEST.

-A list of books will be posted here in June.
-Both 1L Sections (A and B) use the same textbooks.
+A list of 1L textbooks will be available here in mid-June.
 You have the option to order your textbooks online with the Creighton University Bookstore.
 Pre-ordered textbooks may be picked up at the bookstore, located in the Harper Center.

 Assignments for your first day of class will begin being posted approximately one week before classes begin on our Assignments webpage.